About Me Contact Us

 • Opening the oven door too early: This causes temperature fluctuations.
 Wait until at least 15 minutes have passed before checking.

-Storing for Later & Meal Prep
+Storing & Meal Prepping

 Healthy apple muffin cut open showing apple chunks inside